(From the December 2014 archives)

 11. Using a spoon, drizzle the icing over the cookies and let set in the fridge for at least an hour to harden.

-12. Store the cookies in a sealed container in the refrigerator for 1-2 weeks, or in the freezer for a month.
+12. Store the cookies in a sealed container in the freezer.

 More holiday recipes to come!
 Happy baking!